Motel to Home Program

 Families living in extended stay motels face many barriers to stable housing.
-SVdP has partnered with the United Way of Greater Atlanta and several municipalities to provide Motel to Home participants with a way to overcome these barriers through:
+SVdP has partnered with the United Way of Greater Atlanta ,several corporate sponsors, and the Dekalb County Commissioners Office, to provide Motel to Home participants with a way to overcome these barriers through:

 - A year of one-to-one Case Management with a SVdP caseworker to help them obtain stable housing.